Finasteride is one of the most common forms of treatment that are given to the 85% of men who experience hair loss by the age of 50 .

 In fact, on average only 2.1-3.8% of Finasteride users are expected to have any side effects .
 So, if you are concerned about potential erectile dysfunction or impotence, you don’t need to be so worried.

 In one study from 2010 where a group of men were given daily Finasteride tablets for hair loss, only 2.2% of these users experienced an increase in erectile dysfunction compared to a placebo tablet.

 So, although in some cases Finasteride can cause erectile dysfunction, it only affects a very small number of people.

 Some studies have even gone on to suggest that the sexual side effects that some patients experience while taking Finasteride are no more than a nocebo effect .
-This means that if patients are more aware of the different sexual side effects, the more likely they are to experience them.
+This means that if patients are more aware of the different sexual side effects, they will also be more likely to experience them.

 In the study, 30.9% of the group who had been told about the potential for erectile dysfunction experienced the side effect, compared to only 9.6% of subjects in the group who were never told about this potential side effect.

 It’s also important to remember that, in most cases, the side effects of Finasteride are not permanent and will usually disappear once you stop taking the medicine.
 So, even if you do start to experience erectile dysfunction while taking the drug if you stop taking it, your symptoms will go away.